 Not that education is stagnating—far from it.
 As we’ve explored over the last few weeks, EdTech companies, already expanding before pandemic emerged, have exploded.
 And no wonder: from seducing customers with lively cartoons to encouraging collaboration, there are countless ways that your education brand can come top of the class.

-Lesson One: Grab Your Audience
+Grab Your Audience

 With thousands of EdTech companies scattered about, it can be hard to get your platform noticed.
 But as we explored in our dedicated post on the topic, enthusiasm and good humor can go a long way in winning over an audience.